koordinator-sh/website/docs/installation.md

 Koordinator need collect metrics from kubelet read-only port(default is disabled). you can get more info form [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/).

-For full features, koordinator requires **linux kernel 4.19** or higher.
+For the best experience, koordinator recommands **linux kernel 4.19** or higher.

 ## Install with helms